Nox1858/GameExample/README.md

 Hello, this is random game by Nox

 TODO:
-display for player HP, teleports left, enemy HP, etc. limit screen-edge-jumping somehow implement other fun mechanics
+teleports left, pause mechanic and menu, upgrades or something similar limit screen-edge-jumping somehow implement other fun mechanics